TinyCircuits/Thumby-Website/docs/Code-Editor/Arcade-games.md

 ![connect thumby to web code editor button screenshot](/images/editor-connect-thumby.jpg)

 Once you have found games you like and your Thumby is connected to the Web Code Editor, all you need to do is download the games to your hardware.
-Open the Arcade and press 'Download':
+Open the Arcade and press 'Add to Thumby':

 ![Thumby Arcade screenshot of Download button](/images/editor-arcade.jpg)